quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 The basic idea is to:
 1. Determine the Delaunay triangulation given the positions of the various animation clips.
-2. Find the triangle that encloses the desired blend point \( b \).
+2. Find the triangle that encloses the desired blend point $b$.
 3. Perform a three-clip LERP blend using the barycentric coordinates derived from the chosen triangle.

 C/Java code to illustrate this concept: